OmarH-creator/Network-ProjectPhase1/SENSOR_LAUNCHER_README.md

 - `--server-port 5000` - Server port
 - `--sequential` - Run clients one after another (default: parallel)

+- `--port 5000` -This can be used when launching server as well as
+- `--auto-shutdown 10` auto shutdown after 10 s of inactivity
+- `--log` choose a log file

 ## Examples

 **Quick test (20 seconds):**